miekg/yamlfmt/README.md

 # YAMLfmt

-`yamlfmt` is a little Go binary that read YAML from file(s) are standard input, formats it and then writes it to standard output.
+`yamlfmt` is a little Go binary that reads YAML from file(s) or standard input, formats it and then writes it to standard output.